 SEC.
-6.05 EVALUATION OF PROPOSALS
+6.06 EVALUATION OF PROPOSALS

 The procurement officer, or an evaluation committee made up of at least three state employees or public officials, will evaluate proposals.
-The evaluation will be based solely on the evaluation factors set out in SECTION.

-5. EVALUATION CRITERIA AND CONTRACTOR SELECTION.
+The evaluation will be based solely on the evaluation factors set out in SECTION 5.
+EVALUATION CRITERIA AND CONTRACTOR SELECTION.

-After receipt of proposals, if there is a need for any substantial clarification or material change in the IRFP, an amendment will be issued.
+After receipt of proposals, if there is a need for any substantial clarification or material change in the RFP, an amendment will be issued.
 The amendment will incorporate the clarification or change, and a new date and time established for new or amended proposals.
 Evaluations may be adjusted as a result of receiving new or amended proposals.

 SEC.
-6.06 CONTRACT NEGOTIATION
+6.07 CONTRACT NEGOTIATION

 After final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
 Negotiations, if held, shall be within the scope of the request for proposals and limited to those items which would not have an effect on the ranking of proposals.
 If the highest-ranked offeror fails to provide necessary information for negotiations in a timely manner, or fails to negotiate in good faith, the state may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
-If contract negotiations are commenced, they may be held virtually
+If contract negotiations are commenced, they may be held in the Administrative Services Director's conference room on the 3rd floor of the Department of Transportation & Public Facilities Building in Juneau, Alaska.

-If the contract negotiations take place in virtually, it is the offeror will be responsible to provide the equipment necessary for the virtual meeting at their own expense.
+If the contract negotiations take place in Juneau, Alaska, the offeror will be responsible for their travel and per diem expenses

 SEC.
-6.07 FAILURE TO NEGOTIATE
+6.08 FAILURE TO NEGOTIATE